engantung/UNITY/AngelDefense (Mobile)/ReadMe.md

 7. Four toggles at the right corner	: Barrier  1, Barrier 2, Barrier 3 & Barrier 4
 8. Blue circle with white square		: Paused the game and Hints

+9. Try to kill zombies and protect the angel statue for 2 minutes until the angel comes replacing the angel statue to kill all the spawnees and end the game.

 If you want to play in Unity as a Project File, then Please noted that Switch to Android Platform and Maximize on Screen are highly recommended